Los Angeles Burglary Defense Lawyer

 If you have been arrested for residential burglary or commercial burglary in Los Angeles, you will need to consult with an experienced Los Angeles criminal defense attorney right away.
 If you are convicted of this theft crime, you could face incarceration in jail or prison, large fines and restitution, and a permanent criminal record that could cause severe restrictions on your ability to find employment.

 Because of the potential of life-long consequences of a burglary conviction, it is critically important that you seek legal representation of a skillful Los Angeles criminal defense attorney immediately.
-The burglary criminal lawyers at Cron, Israels & Stark will pursue and prepare all legal defenses to first-degree or second-degree burglary charges, or possession of burglary tools under California Penal Code 466, and will aggressively fight the prosecutor’s case to obtain the best possible outcome.
+The burglary criminal lawyers at Cron, Israels & Stark will pursue and prepare all legal defenses to first-degree or second-degree burglary charges, auto burglary, or possession of burglary tools under California Penal Code 466, and will aggressively fight the prosecutor’s case to obtain the best possible outcome.

 If you are seeking the most qualified criminal defense attorney in Los Angeles to represent you against your burglary charges, call our law firm today to receive a free case evaluation.